-The team of specialists at American Endovascular are at the cutting edge of endovascular treatment.
+The team of vascular specialists at American Endovascular are at the cutting edge of endovascular treatment.
 Our doctors have pioneered the use of new techniques and technologies that can help PAD sufferers lead more normal lives without the need for open surgery.

 At the forefront of this revolution in PAD care is Atherectomy.
 Here’s how it works:

 - A small incision is made in the patient’s artery, usually at the groin

 - A catheter fitted with a tiny rotating burr is threaded down to the blocked vessel